NeCTAR-RC/jupyterhub-on-nectar-k8s/docs/cluster-setup.md

 +--------------------------------------+--------------------------------------+------+
 ```

 Based on where your Nectar allocation is, identify the uuid of the template you want to use.
-For example, if you are on QRISCloud - the template ID to use is: a732bc27-0fa0-44f8-a5b0-53134074947f
+For example, if you are on melbourne-qh2 - the template ID to use is: `08498a89-71f8-4cfa-b0f1-d039b2ed7b36`

+These instructions have been validated with k8s `v1.21.1`

 ### Select which keypair to use